awesome-pro/neon-website/content/docs/manage/projects.md

 ### Update a project with the API

-The following Neon API method updates the specified project.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/updateproject).
+The following Unique API method updates the specified project.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/updateproject).

 ```http
 PATCH /projects/{project_id}